wongt/linjitsu-encrypted_data_bag-api/README.md

 Encrypted Data Bag API
 =================
-The intention of this API is to able to dynamically encrypt/decrypt Chef data bags without needing to install chef-client.
+The intention of this API is to dynamically encrypt/decrypt Chef data bags without needing to install chef-client.

 Pre-Requisites
 -----------